Computer-Aided-Validation-Laboratory/pyvale/designspec/dic_engine_spec.md

     - Image pre-filtering: at minimum Gaussian blurring over a specified window in pixels
     - A correlation residual threshold for discarding poorly correlated subsets.
     - Parallelisation: CPU or GPU based
+    - Option to load an perform the correlation image by image to save RAM or to load all images in one shot and perform the correlation over everything
 - Stereo calibration parameters (intrinsic and extrinsic)
 ### Example Workflow
+- Build a dataclass specifying the stereo correlation options
+- Load a stereo calibration parameters file or specify this in code
+- Load a region of interest mask file or specify this in code
+- Load a reference image and optionally a set of deformed images
+- Run the correlation and return the subset coordinates in world coordinates (i.e. the imaged surface shape) and the subset displacement vector components for the deformed images
+    - Allow various parallelisation options here by subset and/or image or run single threaded to allow paralleisation in an outer loop.
+- Save the subset coordinates, the displacement vector components, the correlation residual and the epi-polar distance to file in either *.csv per image or an open binary format like *.hdf5
 ### Outputs
 - Coordinates of the subsets in pixel [x,y] and world coordinates [x,y,z]
 - Displacement vector components for each subset, [x,y,z] in pixel and world length units
 - Correlation residual for each subset
 - Epi-polar distance

 ## Sub-Module: DIC Post-Processing